SverreWisloff/ShiftHappens/README.md

 - xxx

 ## TODO
+- [] set version to 2.0, and upload to garmin connect store
 - [] Cleaning code
 - [] Scaling graphics by screen-size: boat-size
 - [] Scaling graphics by screen-size: clock-size and place